Northwest Airlink Flight 2268

-Northwest Airlink Flight 2268 was a commuter flight between Cleveland-Hopkins International Airport in Cleveland, Ohio, and Detroit Metropolitan Wayne County Airport in Romulus, Michigan, just outside Detroit.
+Northwest Airlink Flight 2268 was a commuter flight between Cleveland-Hopkins International Airport in Cleveland, Ohio, United States, and Detroit Metropolitan Wayne County Airport in Romulus, Michigan, just outside Detroit.
 The flight was operated by Fischer Brothers Aviation, doing business as Northwest Airlink, and was operated by a CASA C-212 aircraft.
 On March 4, 1987, the plane crashed while attempting to land.
 Nine of the 19 passengers and crew on board were killed in the crash.

-Flight

-Northwest Airlink Flight 2268 was crewed by Captain David W. Sherer (45) and First Officer Shawn D. Manningham (25).
+Aircraft and crew

+The aircraft involved in the accident was a CASA-212-CC, it was an earlier military plane which was later converted to a civil version.
+Registered N160FB, it received its US type certification on May 16, 1980, with serial No. 160.
+The airplane had a total of 12,917 hours and 24,218 cycles.

+The crew consisted of two pilots and one flight attendant.
+Three deadheading crew members and a company manager were also on-board.

+The pilot flying was 45-year-old Captain David Sherer, employed by Fischer Bros.
+Aviation in March 1970, he had a total of 17,953 hours of flight time of which 3,144 hours were on the C-212.
+The pilot monitoring was 26-year-old First Officer Shawn Manningham, employed by Fischer Bros.
+Aviation in July 1986, he had a total of 1,593 flight hours, of which 212 hours were on the C-212.

+Accident

 At 2:30 p.m. after being cleared for a visual approach to Runway 21R and while just 60–70 feet above the ground, Flight 2268 banked left in a descent and then rolled right.
 The twin-engine turboprop aircraft struck the ramp area inside and to the left of the runway threshold, flipping over, and then striking a catering truck before bursting into flames.

 Nine of the 19 people on board the aircraft died, including both pilots.
 Autopsies determined the cause of death to be smoke inhalation and burns.
 Federal investigators said the nine victims may not have died if their seat cushions had been treated with fire retardant.
 Three people on the ground were also injured in the accident.